tsuru/tsuru/docs/using/cli/plugins.rst

     #! /bin/bash
     echo "hello world!"

-You can use the gist (gist.github.com) as host for your plugin.
+You can use the gist (https://gist.github.com) as host for your plugin, and run ``tsuru plugin-install`` to install it.

-To install your plugin you can use `tsuru plugin-install` command.